How Immigrants Can Start Investing in the United States (Step-by-Step)

 Open a brokerage account at a reputable, low-cost institution.
 Fund it with whatever amount you can manage.
 Buy a diversified, low-cost index fund.
 Set up automatic monthly contributions.
 Stay invested through the ups and downs.

-In our final article in this series, we will cover the different types of investment accounts available in the United States — including retirement accounts with significant tax advantages — and help you understand which ones make the most sense for your situation.
+In our next guide, we cover the different types of investment accounts available here — including retirement accounts with significant tax advantages — and help you understand which ones make the most sense for your situation.